robotpy/pynetworktables2js/docs/api_js.rst

               updates values, it is recommended (and simpler) to use :func:`addKeyListener` or :func:`addGlobalListener` to listen
               for changes to values, instead of using this function.

+.. js:function:: NetworkTables.getRobotAddress()

+    :returns: null if the robot is not connected, or a string otherwise

 .. js:function:: NetworkTables.isRobotConnected()